Hidden-Histories/Public-Resources/administration/SetupArtistAR-vosDirectory.md

 Download the 3 Example_AR-vos .xml files:
 https://hiddenhistoriesjtown.org/artists/ExampleArtist/config/AR-vosTemplates.zip

-**Upload them via FTP** to the artist's config folder:
+- **Upload them via FTP** to the artist's config folder.

-**Careful: there is a config.php file php/config.php, but now you are going to change the config/config.xml file!**
+- **Careful: there is a config.php file php/config.php, but now you are going to change the config/config.xml file!**

 ### Image - artist's config Folder